 Flush the Lua script cache

 Flush the Lua script cache by running the SCRIPT FLUSH command on the client.
 Different from the FLUSHALL command, the SCRIPT FLUSH command is synchronous.
-If the instance caches a large number of Lua scripts, the SCRIPT FLUSH command can block the instance for an extended period of time and the involved instance may become unavailable.
+If the instance caches many Lua scripts, the SCRIPT FLUSH command can block the instance for an extended period of time and the involved instance may become unavailable.
 Proceed with caution.
 We recommend that you perform this operation during off-peak hours.

 If you click Clear Data in the console, data can be cleared but the Lua script cache cannot be flushed.

 Do not write Lua scripts that may take up excessive amounts of memory.
 Moreover, do not write Lua scripts that involve large amounts of data.
 Otherwise, memory usage significantly increases and an OOM error may occur.
-To reduce memory usage, we recommend that you enable data eviction by using the volatile-lru policy.
-By default, data eviction is enabled for the instance.
+To reduce memory usage, we recommend that you enable data eviction (enabled by default for instances, with volatile-lru mode).
 However, the instance does not evict the Lua script cache regardless of whether data eviction is enabled.

 If the script is not cached in the instance when you use the EVALSHA command, the instance returns the NOSCRIPT error.
 Error example:

 Run the EVAL or SCRIPT LOAD command to cache the script in the instance and try again.
 In specific scenarios, such as instance migrations and configuration changes, the instance flushes the Lua script cache because the instance cannot ensure the persistence and replicability of Lua scripts.
 In this case, your client must be able to handle the error.
-For more information, see Caching, persistence, and replication of scripts.
+For more information, see Persistence and replication issues.

 The following sample Python code shows a method for handling the NOSCRIPT error.
 The sample code prepends strings by using Lua scripts.

-You can also use redis-py to handle the error. redis-py provides the Script class that encapsulates the judgment logic for Lua scripts, such as a catch statement for the NOSCRIPT error.
+You can also use redis-py to handle this error. redis-py provides the Script class that encapsulates the judgment logic for Lua scripts of Redis, such as a catch statement for the NOSCRIPT error.

 import redis